gboersma/micronaut-stuff/README.md

 co-ordination across multiple servers.

 Extends Quartz with improvements for Micronaut:
+* Implement Quartz jobs with Micronaut beans that support Micronaut injection.
 * Quartz properties as standard Micronaut properties.

-* Define jobs using Micronaut beans; no reflection for instantiating jobs.
+In the future:
 * Serialize job arguments in the database using JSON, not Java serialization.
+* Replace Quartz's use of reflection for better GraalVM support.
+* Better management of the schedule, e.g. scheduling / rescheduling jobs, version of jobs, etc.

+Why use Quartz?
+Because it is solid, easily extensible, and everyone knows how to use it.

 ## job-history